8 0 6

 Strawberries also have anti-inflammatory properties and can reduce blood lipids which benefits the heart.

-Strawberries contain powerful antioxidants that are able to relax the lining of the blood vessels, keeping them opened up which reduces blood pressure.
+Strawberries contain powerful antioxidants that can relax the lining of the blood vessels, keeping them opened up which reduces blood pressure.

 They also contain potassium which is known to help control blood pressure.

-Maintaining a healthy blood pressure can significantly lower the risk of heart attack or stroke.
+Maintaining healthy blood pressure can significantly lower the risk of heart attack or stroke.